-Smaller ships can access more secluded, harder to get to places.
-There are more and better planned land excursions and dining in authentic restaurants.
+Why are small ships better?
+Because they can access more secluded, harder to get to places.
+The land excursions are better and more intimate.
+Dining is authentic and boutique and not mass produced.
 Small vessels visit a new port daily, so passengers can visit five or more countries in a week.
 Itineraries are focused on the culture and history of the towns and are often included in the fare.

 A shallow draft allows small ships to pull right into secluded bays on uninhabited islands where a big ship could never dream of sailing.
 They drop anchor in little coves where you can take a swim, take a warm shower, then and join your friends watch the sun set with a drink.
 There is rarely a single other boat in sight.
 The small yachts you are moored right at the city dock and can get on and off as often as you like as opposed to queuing for a ferry to take you ashore.